Benefits of Credit Card for Gas & Airline Miles

 Do you drive a lot, fly frequently, or do both?
 If so, then gas credit cards and airline miles credit cards may help you save money—and could give you other useful perks as well.

 Gas credit cards and airline miles credit cards are types of rewards cards—as you make eligible purchases, you earn rewards, such as cash back or miles.
-But they generally offer very different benefits.
-With gas credit cards, the rewards are generally gas discounts or cash back; with airline credit cards, the most common rewards are air miles that can be redeemed for flights.
+But they can offer very different benefits.
+With gas credit cards, the rewards are usually gas discounts or cash back; with airline credit cards, the most common rewards are air miles that can be redeemed for flights.

 But once you start examining the options, the picture gets more complicated.
 Within both broad categories, there is a variety of options with different rewards and fees structures.
 So it makes sense to think carefully about your travel or commuting patterns to see which card would meet your needs.
 You may benefit from having both types.